 ‘The Schneiderverse’: Nickelodeon, Convergent Television and Transmedia Storytelling

-This article will analyse the textual features of two recent and successful Nickelodeon shows, both of which incorporate digital and social technologies into their sitcom-style format.
-Aimed at a tween-girl audience, these ‘convergence comedies’ complicate traditional notions of media spectatorship and the distinctions between media producers and consumers as audiences are invited to participate in the processes of production.
-While media convergence is built into the visual style of both shows, the shows themselves converge to create a shared fictional world, dubbed the ‘Schneiderverse’, which traverses the boundary between the real and the fictional.
-It will be considered how the audience’s media experience could be enriched through immersion in the online spaces associated with the texts.
+This article will analyse the textual features of two recent and successful American-based Nickelodeon shows, both of which incorporate digital and social technologies into their sitcom-style format.
+Aimed at a tween-girl1 audience, these ‘convergence comedies’2 complicate traditional notions of media spectatorship and the distinctions between media producers and consumers as audiences are invited to participate in the processes of production.
+While media convergence is built into the visual style of both shows, the shows themselves converge to create a shared fictional world, dubbed the ‘Schneiderverse,’ which traverses the boundary between the real and the fictional.
+It will be considered how the audience’s media experience3 could be enriched through immersion in the online spaces associated with the texts.

 |Publisher||Netherlands Institute for Sound and Vision|